 Robots.txt file controls the search engine crawling for a website.
 That means it plays a critical role in the search engine optimization of the Blogger blog.
 In this article, we’ll understand the best implementation of the robots.txt file in the Blogger blog.

-What is the function of the robots.txt file?
+What are the functions of the robots.txt file?

-With the help of the robots.txt file, we tell the search engine about the pages which should and shouldn’t crawl.
+The robots.txt file informs the search engine about the pages which should and shouldn’t crawl.
 Hence it allows us to control the functioning of search engine bots.

-Usually, we use commands for all search engine crawling bots to index the pages throughout the web.
-But, for more details, you’ve to understand the robots.txt file for the Blogger blog.
+Usually, we use robots meta tags for all search engines crawling bots to index blog posts and pages throughout the web.
+But if you want to save crawling budget, block search engine bots in some sections of the website, you’ve to understand the robots.txt file for the Blogger blog.

-The Best Robots.txt file for the Blogger Blog
+Analyze the default Robots.txt file of the Blogger Blog

-To create a perfect custom robots.txt file for BlogSpot.
-First, we’ve to understand the functioning of the Blogger blog.
-For this, let’s analyze the default robots.txt file.
+To create a perfect custom robots.txt file for Blogger BlogSpot blog.
+First, we’ve to understand the structure of the Blogger blog and analyze the default robots.txt file.

 By default, this file look likes: